jimibue/demo-y8z-1/src/pages/intro-to-js/data-types.md

 counter = "foo"; // counter is now a string
 ```

-To get the current type of the value that the variable stores, you use the typeof operator:
+To get the current type of the value that the variable stores, you use the 'typeof' operator:

 ```javascript
 let counter = 120;